 A national association which promotes the well-being of families by providing national leadership, consultation and resources to those who care for children and support families.

-The Canadian Association of Farm Advisors is a nonprofit professional organization dedicated to assisting farm businesses by increasing the skills and knowledge of farm advisors.
+The Canadian Association of Farm Advisors is a nonprofit professional organization dedicated to assisting farm families and businesses by increasing the skills and knowledge of farm advisors.

 Represents individual practitioners in the personal financial planning profession.